YosysHQ/yosys/docs/source/using_yosys/more_scripting/selections.rst

    Complete circuit diagram for the design shown in :numref:`memdemo_src`

-..
-TODO:: :ref:`memdemo_01` and :ref:`memdemo_02` are the same, probably change
-          the example so they aren't.

 There's a lot going on there, but maybe we are only interested in the tree of multiplexers that select the output value.
 Let's start by just showing the output signal, ``y``, and its immediate predecessors.
 Remember `Selecting logic